cypik/terraform-aws-iam-role/README.md

 - iam_role_arn (string): The ARN of the created IAM role.

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-aws-iam-role/tree/master/example) directory within this repository.

 ## Author
 Your Name Replace '[License Name]' and '[Your Name]' with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/opz0/terraform-aws-iam-role/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-aws-iam-role/blob/master/LICENSE) file for details.